KJY93/Project-4-Django-FullStack-Web-Development/README.md

 |22              | Clicking on the profile tab will redirect the user to a page whereby they will be able to update their personal details. | Pass     |

 ## Apps and Files Description
-The main apps and files used in this web application are briefly described as below:
+The main apps and files used in this web application are briefly described as below:<br>
 a.
 Apps
     i.
 BookProject - This is the main project folder.
 The important files in this folder is the settings.py file and the urls.py file.
 Settings.py files typically contains all the configured settings that is required to run the application.
 Urls.py file is the file that points to the different apps depending on the url that the user visited. ii.
 Acounts - This is the app that handles the process of user registration, profile updating as well as user logging in and out of the web application.
 The important files in this folder are the models.py file, admin.py file, forms.py file, urls.py file, views.py file and also the html templates files.
 In the models.py file, a NewUser class was created by inheriting from the AbstractUser class.
 In forms.py file, three forms were created, namely the UserLoginForm, UserRegistrationForm and also the UserUpdateForm.
 The UserRegistrationForm and the UserUpdateForm both inherits from the NewUser class created in models.py file.
 The views.py file contains the route to handle user registration, user logging in/out and also the updating of user profile.
 Urls.py file contains the urls to link to the different route in views.py that is responsible to be executed depending on the url the user has visited.
 In admin.py file, newly created models that was created in models.py file were registered so that it can be viewed in the Django admin UI.
 The templates folder in this app contains the login, register and user profile update html template files.